vendia/blog/posts/2022-04-06-what-are-apis.md

 ---
 title: 'What you need to know about APIs'

-description: 'And why building them is still such a challenge'
+description: '...and why building them is still such a challenge.
+Learn how to build API-driven apps that are future-ready.'
 date: '2022-04-06'
+categories:
+  - smart apis
+  - distributed apps
 authors:
   - Tim Wagner
 ---